Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson02/js02Tasks.md

 3. Find and fix ALL errors
 4. Code should run without any console errors

-### Errors to Find:
+### Errors to Find (5 total):
-- Variable naming errors
+- ❌ Variable naming error (spaces not allowed)
-- String quote errors
+- ❌ String quote error (mismatched quotes)
-- Const reassignment errors
+- ❌ Const reassignment error (can't change const)
+- ❌ Variable naming error (can't start with number)
-- Undefined variable errors
+- ❌ Undefined variable error (typo in variable name)

+**Debugging Tips:**
+1. Look at the console errors - they tell you the line number!
+2. Check that variable names have no spaces
+3. Make sure quotes match at the beginning and end
+4. Remember: `const` variables cannot be changed
+5. Variable names cannot start with numbers

-**✅ Success:** Page displays the message correctly with no console errors.
+**Success:** Page displays "Emma is 25 years old" with no console errors.

 ---